 NIRAS has been engaged to work with Japanese dairy farmers and milk distributors in the context of the increasingly deregulated milk market in Japan.
 Through a bold and insightful initiative in Hokkaido, NIRAS with the assistance of WORLEY PARSONS and AUSTRADE will bring Australian and European experience and global perspective to partner with industry in the development of their business and production planning model.

-Selected for its industry experience and knowledge globally and for the unique software it has developed in Denmark and Australia to afford production and network optimization in the dairy industry, ALECTIA is applying that knowledge to the Japanese context and is respectful of being part of a great evolution in Japanese agriculture and agricultural production.
-The ALECTIA team is working to assist in establishing a sustainable scalable cooperative model from farm to through processing to consumer.
+Selected for its industry experience and knowledge globally and for the unique software it has developed in Denmark and Australia to afford production and network optimization in the dairy industry, NIRAS is applying that knowledge to the Japanese context and is respectful of being part of a great evolution in Japanese agriculture and agricultural production.
+The NIRAS team is working to assist in establishing a sustainable scalable cooperative model from farm to through processing to consumer.